-- o The sampler should be located just below the roof level, with the inlets extending at least 1 meter above the roof.
-Either the sampler should be at eye level or lower, or the operator should be provided with a platform or ladder to permit sampler servicing - o The inlets should be at least 24 inches from any other equipment located at the site
+- The sampler should be located just below the roof level, with the inlets extending at least 1 meter above the roof.
+The sampler should be at eye level or lower or a platform or ladder should be in place to permit sampler servicing. - The sampler inlets should be easily accessible from a ladder at time of site maintenance.
+High roofs with steep pitches can be a safety issue for the technicians who clean the stacks. - The inlets should be at least 24 inches from any other equipment located at the site.

-5.5.3 Mounting on an outdoor rack
+9.3.5.3 Mounting on an outdoor rack